ernenr1/ga_covid19/README.md

 ## Deployment

-Currently this app is deployed and hosted on Heroku
+This app will be deployed and hosted on Heroku once finished.

 ## Built With

 * [The COVID Tracking Project](https://covidtracking.com/) - COVID-19 Country Data API
 * [COVID 19 API](https://covid19api.com/) - COVID-19 Data API for U.S States
 * [News API](https://newsapi.org/) - Provides the news feed on COVID-19

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors